perlpunk/yaml-test-matrix/README.md

 ## Matrix

-Now the matrix takes all test cases from yaml-test-suite and runs them through the various frameworks in the yaml-editor Docker container.
+Now the matrix takes all test cases from yaml-test-suite and runs them through the various frameworks in the yaml-runtimes Docker container.

 It checks if the program died, or if the result matches the expected output.